 SMS streamlines the patient experience

 Many healthcare providers avoid using SMS to communicate with their customers due to concerns around HIPAA compliance.
-But, the reality is that there are many ways to build fully HIPAA compliant SMS communications.
+However, in reality there are many ways to build fully HIPAA compliant SMS communications.

-Over 80% of Americans use text messages for daily communication, and 99% of texts are opened, with an average reading time of just three minutes.
+Over 80% of Americans use text messages for daily communication, and 99% of texts get opened, most within just three minutes.
 Not only is market penetration much higher for SMS than any other technology, but patients also want to engage via text.
-In fact, a recent study has shown that 91% of patients say they’d like to text their care team.
+In fact, a recent study has shown that 91% of patients say they’d like to communicate via text their care team.

 Video conferencing is the cornerstone of telemedicine

-While telemedicine failed to gain much traction for many years, the coronavirus pandemic has seen a surge in demand for healthcare services, coupled with the need to maintain social distancing.
-As a result—the telemedicine industry is booming and has quickly moved into the mainstream.
+While telemedicine failed to gain much traction for many years, the coronavirus pandemic caused a surge in demand for healthcare services, coupled with the need to maintain social distancing.
+As a result, the telemedicine industry quickly became mainstream.

-With patients and healthcare providers really embracing this channel at scale for the first time, the likelihood is that telemedicine is here to stay.
+Even post-pandemic, patients and healthcare providers continue to use this channel at scale—it looks like telemedicine is here to stay.
 Video conferencing is a critical element of its success.
-It not only provides the opportunity for visual assessment, it’s also more personal than a voice call or chat, and more convenient than an in-person appointment.
+It not only provides the opportunity for visual assessment, it’s also more personal than a voice call or chat and more convenient than an in-person appointment.

 To truly deliver omnichannel experiences, you'll also need to build processes to allow patients, caregivers, administrators or agents to switch seamlessly between channels without loss of context.